tsouchlarakis/imessage-extractor/imessage_extractor/src/README.rst

     - **contacts_manual.csv**: maintain running list of contacts that you'd like to manually add to the database
     - **contacts.csv**: exported contact list using a contacts exporter app like `Contacts Exporter <https://apps.apple.com/us/app/exporter-for-contacts-2/id1526043062?mt=12>`_
 - **custom_table_info.json**: store column specification (name and datatype) for each custom table
-- **custom_tables.py**: store python objects responsible for maintaining custom tables in the Postgres database
+- **custom_tables.py**: python objects responsible for maintaining custom tables in the Postgres database

 Step 3: Define "chat.db" Views
 ================================

 After the source **chat.db** tables and custom tables are loaded into Postgres, we can now define **chatdb views**, which are simply Postgres views that are dependent on the source **chat.db** tables and/or the custom tables defined in Step 2.

 These views were developed by yours truly, and exist purely for your convenience of querying your iMessage history data.
-For example, there really isn't a super intutive way on first glance to query the source tables to simply pull a list of all messages sent to/from you, and the contacts associated with those messages. ✨ **message_vw** will be your friend ✨
+For example, there really isn't a super intutive way on first glance to query the source tables to simply pull a list of all messages sent to/from you, and the contacts associated with those messages.

+✨ **message_vw** will be your friend ✨

 You're encouraged to add more useful views to the **views**/ folder as you see fit.
 If you do, be sure to add an entry in **chatdb_view_info.json** with that view's name, and the tables/views it depends on.
 The workflow will fold any new view into the definition of chatdb views automatically, and will use a bit of magic to figure out the right order to define the views given their dependencies, and will notify you of any issues encountered along the way.